dineshTech-creator/Employee_Leave_management/SETUP.md

 ## ✅ Quick Start (SQLite - No Server Needed!)

-This project now uses **SQLite** instead of MySQL, making it super easy to run locally with zero configuration!
+This project uses **SQLite** making it super easy to run locally with zero configuration!

 ### Step 1: Install Dependencies
 ```bash